The Dangers of Phytic Acid and What to Do About It

 Phytate: impact on environment and human nutrition.
 A challenge for molecular breeding (A great scientific study.
 I loved it.
 Not light reading though!)

 - How much phytic acid should we eat?
-Americans eat 631-746 mg.
+Americans typically eat 631-746 mg.
 People who eat a good diet as advocated by the Weston A. Price Foundation can get away with 400-800 mg.

 I’ve read a decent amount of articles on this subject and this is probably the best.
 Very clear, factual, and comprehendible.
 Nicely done.
 Thanks!

 Thank you very much!
 I did a LOT of research on this topic.

 I agree with Robert.
 Best article ever on this subject.
 Thanks for taking the time to research and write and post it.
 I will be checking out the links you provided.

 Thank you so much!
 There are so many health topics to focus on, but I think this is one of the most important as well as one of the most unknown.

 Sweet potatoes do not have phytic acid only regular potatoes.